|

 On the fame and glory front an article about Michelangelo's Bruges Madonna in

-this month's Burlington contains a photo of a fresco by me (see right) - my
+this month's Burlington magazine contains a photo of a fresco by me (see right) - my

 first credit in that august publication.
 There was also the possibility that some

-of my photos might have found a supporting role in the 2026 Venice Biennale, but this is
+of my photos might have found a decorative role in the 2026 Venice Biennale, but this is

 now not to be.
 Oh well.